 Our purpose for collecting information is to communicate with you about your application and have the necessary information to evaluate you for a fellowship.
 The data we collect here is collected in the public interest.
 Information provided here may be subject to Freedom of Information requests.

-The NIHR Academy is part of the Department for Health and Social Care (DHSC), National Institute for Health Research (NIHR).
+The NIHR Academy is part of the Department for Health and Social Care (DHSC), NIHR.
 The contracting agent for the NIHR Academy is the Leeds Teaching Hospital Trust (LTHT).
 The DHSC is the Data Controller and LTHT is the Data Processor under the General Data Protection Regulation (GDPR) EC 2016/679.
 DHSC NIHR respects the privacy of individuals who share their data and processes it in a manner that meets the requirements of GDPR.
-The DHSC Data Protection Officer can be contacted by email at email@example.com)
+The DHSC Data Protection Officer can be contacted by email at email@example.com).

 This notice is under constant review and will be updated and / or revised based on that review as appropriate.